 What is a governing authority but one or a group of individuals asserting themselves as rulers over others?
 Should Christians regard anyone who does this as appointed by God—including anyone they meet with a gun in a dark alley; any home invader; any foreign occupying government; or anyone claiming authority over others?

 Christians are almost universally taught to believe that the Bible is the unquestioned word of God.
 They are uncritically convinced that the Bible is infallible as if it, in its current form, descended upon the earth from above.
 Well, it didn't.
-I have no doubt that the word of God is contained in the Bible and that we have received the inspired word of God from the various authors.
-What I am very skeptical of is whether the Bible contains all of the word of God or whether all that is in the Bible is the word of God.
 The Bible, as we know it, was assembled through many centuries and hardly existed in any recognizable form until well after the death of Paul.
 It has passed through the hands of many political leaders, like King James 1 and the pagan Constantine 1.
 It has been disputed over the years by virtually every biblical council or scholar that has attempted to consolidate it and was never fully agreed upon in its current iteration.
-If we are to assume that God is perfect, as I do, then the Bible must reflect this perfection.
+If we are to assume that God is perfect then the Bible must reflect this perfection.
 It cannot contain such contradictions as are shown above.
 When Paul made his statements about testing to see what fits and what doesn't (1 Thessalonians 5:20-22), there was no Bible to speak of, and all that could be done to decide evil from good was to consult the ethic of Christ.
-There were too numerous opportunities for interested parties, in the name of power and influence, to assemble a canon that is compatible with state control.
-It is simply too easy for evil men to do this, thus placing under their power a group of people dangerous to the ambitions of the evil—Christians.
-What greater stratagem could Satan employ?

-I can show absolutely no proof to suggest that the Bible has been manipulated, even unintentionally—only a compelling argument suggesting that it requires further revision.
+I can show absolutely no evidence to suggest that the Bible has been manipulated, even unintentionally—only a compelling argument suggesting that it requires further revision.
 It can't be denied, however, that the scriptures in question are contradictory, at least in their literal and contextual forms.
-Not only did the authors of the scriptures refuse to adhere to their own words and make other statements that either undermine or directly contradict pro-state verses, but they paint a picture of all of the great New Testament martyrs as wrongdoers, including themselves and even Christ, the son of God.
+Not only did the authors of the scriptures refuse to adhere to their own words and make other statements that either undermine or directly contradict pro-state verses, but they paint a picture of all of the great New Testament martyrs as wrongdoers, including themselves and even Christ himself.

-What is frustrating as a Christian is the unwillingness of Christians to confront this.
+Christians are, generally, unwilling to confront this.
 It seems far more important for most Christians to frantically perform the mental and philosophical gymnastics necessary to reconcile the state with "goodness."
 It is a testament to the nature of modern, propagandized Christians: that the one true god is the state and that the secondary God, the Christian God, must be conformed to the state's implied righteousness.
 I see no evidence to suggest that, after numerous revisions, the content of the Bible is beyond critique.
 Where the taboo against questioning the Bible's current form emerged is beyond me.
 It was assembled by men who were subject to the same temptations, biases and ignorance that plagues us all.
 Isn't it possible that they still don't have it quite right?